ilanBitan/Arkanoid/README.md

 # Arkanoid Exercise Project:
+1. Introduction
+2. My Project:
+3. Dependencies:
+4. Installation:
 # Introduction
-# My Project:
-# Dependencies:
-Installation:
-Introduction
 As part of an OOP course we were given a task to teach us different elements:

 Use of polymorphism and inheritance.